veronicaguerrini/LightMetaEbwt_Alcob/README.md

 (2) we analyze these interesting blocks in order to evaluate a degree of similarity between any read and any genome in *S*, and we discard similarity values that do not exceed a threshold value *beta*;

-(3) we perform the read assignment: for every read in *S*, either we retrieve the unique genome of belonging or we report that it is not possible to identify it.
+(3) we perform the read assignment: for every read, either we retrieve the unique genome of belonging or we report that it is not possible to identify it.

 The three steps are accomplished by running: